84909 Product Design and Sustainability

 Teaching and learning strategies

 This subject uses an inquiry-based learning strategy that involves students researching and developing their own solutions to complex design challenges.
 The design process and strategies taught in this subject are relevant to current professional practice in a global context.
 Students work in collaborative teams to develop research-based understandings of product user contexts and experiences, drawing on material developed within and between classes.
 Individual design propositions that reference these research-based understandings, are iteratively developed by students over the course of the semester.
 Studio leaders offer ongoing, in-class support and guidance for the development of these integrated product design propositions.
 It is therefore imperative that students attend all classes.
 Regular verbal feedback is provided in class by peers and studio leaders.
-Feedback on collaborative work will be given via the SPARK Self and Peer Assessment system.
-More formal feedback will be provided by studio leaders in response to student in-class presentations of task-work.
-This formal feedback will be delivered via the Review Online Feedback System.
+Feedback on collaborative work will be given via a voluntary Self and Peer Assessment system.
+Some formal feedback may be provided by the studio leaders in response to student in-class presentations of task-work, in Canvas.

 It shall be the students' responsibility to record any feedback provided in studio.
 During presentations students will be expected to actively participate in collaborative peer review feedback exercises.
-Students will also be supported by the level 2, Faculty Workshop in the construction of presentation models and/or prototypes.
-Grades, marks and feedback on task submissions will be provided through Review.
+Students will also be supported by the Level 2 Faculty Workshop in the construction of presentation models and/or prototypes.
+Grades, marks and feedback on task submissions will be provided through Canvas.

 Content (topics)